nodejs/node/doc/api/buffer.md

 ```

 Specifying negative indexes causes the slice to be generated relative to the
-end of the Buffer rather than the beginning.
+end of `buf` rather than the beginning.

+Examples:

 ```js
 const buf = Buffer.from('buffer');